zumkorn/unifi/README.md

 * stat_sysinfo
 * stat_voucher

-You can see the documentation for the methods[here](https://github.com/malle-pietje/UniFi-API-browser/blob/master/phpapi/class.unifi.php).
+You can see the documentation for the methods [here](https://github.com/malle-pietje/UniFi-API-browser/blob/master/phpapi/class.unifi.php).

 ## Useful links